 CU Anschutz is actively monitoring the spread of the novel coronavirus (COVID-19) and taking proactive measures in accordance with local and national guidelines to ensure the health and safety of our community.
 We will continue to update this webpage as new information becomes available.

-Effective Monday, March 16, and through at least Thursday, April 30, faculty and staff not designated as “critical” to their unit or department operations are to work remotely.
+Effective Monday, March 16, until further notice, faculty and staff not designated as “critical” to their unit or department operations are to work remotely.

 All employees at CU Anschutz working remotely are required to register on our remote workforce site.
 Additionally, anyone who has been asked to self-quarantine or has been exposed to and/or diagnosed with COVID-19 is required to register on the remote workforce site.